xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 7. Download and transfer the offline license files to the User.

-8. Send your users to this activation guide: [new Activation doc](link).
+8. Send your users this activation guide: [new Activation doc](link).

 See also:
 * [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-utilization-dashboard.html#license-usage-visualization).